titi-gal/thx/README.md

-Recreation of THX sound in Pure Data
+THX sound in Pure Data